-Although the water consumption of the Group is limited to basic cleaning and sanitation in the office, the Group still promotes behavioural changes in the office and is developing water consumption targets in the forthcoming year.
-Pantry and toilets are posted with environmental messages to remind employees to conserve water.
-Moreover, the Group requires employees to turn off the water tap when not in use and report leaking faucets or pipes to the relevant authority in a timely manner.
-Through these water conservation measures, the employees' awareness on water conservation has been enhanced.
+Although the water consumption of the Group is limited to basic cleaning and sanitation in the office, the Group still promotes behavioural changes in the office and is developing water consumption targets for the forthcoming year.
+Environmental messages are posted in the pantry and washrooms to remind employees to conserve water.
+Moreover, the Group requires employees to turn off the tap when not in use and report leaking faucet or pipe to the relevant authority in a timely manner.
+Through these water conservation measures, employees' awareness on water conservation has been enhanced.

-The Group's water consumption has decreased by approximately 6% from approximately 130 m3 in the year ended 31 August 2022 to approximately 122 m3 in the year ended 31 August 2023.
-The water consumption decreased due to employee's awareness on environmental protection and by following water-saving policies and measures.
+The Group's water consumption increased slightly by approximately 14.8% from approximately 122 m3 in the year ended 31 August 2023 to approximately 140 m3 in the year ended 31 August 2024.
+This slight change suggests that the water consumption level in both years are quite similar, in light of the continued efforts to raise employee awareness of environmental protection and to promote water-saving policies and measures.